Skip to content

 • order

-• Determines the order in which the segments are sorted.
+• Determines the order in which SEGS are sorted based on the target criterion.
 A boolean value where True indicates descending order and False indicates ascending order.

 • Comfy dtype: BOOLEAN